coredns/coredns/plugin/dns64/README.md

 * `prefix` specifies any local IPv6 prefix to use, instead of the well known prefix (64:ff9b::/96)
 * `translate_all` translates all queries, including responses that have AAAA results.
-* `allow_ipv4` allow DNS queries, ignoring whether they came from over IPv4 or IPv6 network
+* `allow_ipv4` Allow translating queries if they come in over IPv4, default is IPv6 only translation.

 ## Examples